Elik86/finworkspace/README.md

 ## Run the evn

+1. Run "yarn install" ( if you want npm - delete yarn.lock file and "npm install")<br />
-1. Run "ng build thumbnails" to build the library<br />
+2. Run "ng build thumbnails" to build the library<br />
-2. Run "ng serve" to run the project<br />
+3. Run "ng serve" to run the project<br />

 ## Regexes